iamr1ddl3/Basic-RAG/README.md

-# RAG System for Technical PDF Documents
+# Basic RAG - Retrieval-Augmented Generation for Technical Documents

-A Retrieval-Augmented Generation (RAG) system built with LangChain and Qdrant to make technical manuals and annual reports searchable.
+A production-ready Retrieval-Augmented Generation (RAG) system that enhances LLM responses by automatically retrieving relevant context from your PDF documents.
+Built with LangChain, OpenAI, and Qdrant vector database, this system provides an intelligent chatbot interface for querying technical manuals and reports.

+## Key Features

+- 📄 **Automatic Document Processing**: Extract text from PDFs with intelligent chunking
+- 🔍 **Semantic Search**: Find information based on meaning, not just keywords
+- 💬 **Conversational Memory**: Maintains context across multiple questions
+- 🐳 **Docker Integration**: Runs Qdrant vector database in a container for easy deployment
+- 🚀 **One-Click Startup**: Automatically checks dependencies and launches the application
+- 📊 **Document Filtering**: Query by year or content type with metadata extraction
+- 🖥️ **User-Friendly Interface**: Clean, responsive Streamlit web application

 ## Overview